HangfireIO/Hangfire/docs/tutorials/highlight.rst

       return View(snippet);
   }

-  public static void HighlightSnippet(int snippetId)
-  {
-      using (var db = new HighlighterDbContext())
-      {
-          var snippet = db.CodeSnippets.Find(snippetId);
-          if (snippet == null) return;

-          snippet.HighlightedCode = HighlightSource(snippet.SourceCode);
-          snippet.HighlightedAt = DateTime.UtcNow;

-          db.SaveChanges();
-      }
-  }

-Try to create some snippets and see the timings (don't worry if you encounter an empty page, I'll cover it a bit later):
+That's all.
+Try to create some snippets and see the timings (don't worry if you see an empty page, I'll cover it a bit later):

 .. image:: highlighter/jobprof.png

 Good, 6ms vs ~2s.
 But there is another problem.
-Did you notice that sometimes you are being redirected to the page with no sources at all?
+Did you notice that sometimes you are being redirected to the page with no source code at all?
 This happens because our view contains the following line:

 .. code-block:: html

    <div>@Html.Raw(Model.HighlightedCode)</div>

 Why the ``Model.HighlightedCode`` returns null instead of highlighted code?
-This happens because of latency of the background job invocation – there is some delay before a worker fetch the job and perform it.
+This happens because of **latency** of the background job invocation – there is some delay before a worker fetch the job and perform it.
 You can refresh the page and the highlighted code will appear on your screen.

 But empty page can confuse a user.
 What to do?
 First, you should take this specific into a place.
 You can reduce the latency to a minimum, but **you can not avoid it**.
 So, your application should deal with this specific issue.